Phylogenetic latent space models for network data: Simulation Studies

 The results in Table~\ref{tab:dist_true_tree} confirm the superior performance of \textsc{phylnet} in achieving substantially-improved posterior concentration around the true $\Upsilon_0$.
-This is not the case for the model by \citet{clauset2008hierarchical} (\textsc{clauset}) that displays performance similar to a simple hierarchical clustering applied to the sum of the $M$ adjacency matrices (\textsc{hclust-adj}).
-This behavior is arguably attributable~to~the fact that \textsc{clauset} was originally developed as a tree-based extension of stochastic block models, and hence fails to characterize more heterogenous node-specific patterns captured by latent space representation.
-This is further evident in the slight performance gains displayed by the heuristic~versions~of~our~novel idea (i.e., \textsc{lathc-mle} and \textsc{lathc-bayes}) which, unlike for \textsc{clauset}, leverage latent space model representations.
-However, the performance of these heuristics is much poorer than that of \textsc{phylnet}.
-Such a result motivates two comments.
-First, this gain is reminiscent of a well-known effect in phylogenetics, where evolution-based models tend to improve upon distance-based methods such as \textsc{UPGMA} or neighbor-joining \citep{felsenstein1981evolutionary, hillis1994hobgoblin, kuhner1994}.
-Second, these heuristics do not benefit from a fully-Bayesian specification and coherent uncertainty quantification.
-This is particularly evident for \textsc{lathc-bayes} that may lack coherent tree structure across posterior samples of the latent features, thereby leading to poorly-resolved {\em consensus trees} (see Figure \ref{figure:simu_2}).
+This seems not the case for the model~by~\citet{clauset2008hierarchical} (\textsc{clauset}), whose reduced performance is arguably attributable~to~the~fact~that \textsc{clauset} was originally developed as a tree-based extension of stochastic block models,~and~hence fails to characterize more heterogeneous node-specific~patterns.
+This is further evident in the slight performance gains displayed by \textsc{hclust-adj} which, unlike~for \textsc{clauset}, has potential to accommodate more flexible tree-based structures accounting for heterogeneity at the node level.
+However, this heuristic method is still significantly less accurate than \textsc{phylnet}, achieving about half of the accuracy of the model we propose, across all considered metrics.
+Such a result~motivates two comments.
+First, this gain is reminiscent of a well-known effect in phylogenetics, where~evolution-based models tend to improve upon distance-based methods such as \textsc{upgma} or neighbor-joining \citep{felsenstein1981evolutionary, hillis1994hobgoblin, kuhner1994}.
+Second, this heuristic does not benefit from a fully-Bayesian specification leveraging latent space~representations.

+We find that \textsc{phylnet} also reconstructs correctly the scalar parameters of the model.
+All the $90\%$ credible intervals cover the true value ($a_0=2.6$, CI $[2.51,2.64]$; $\sigma_0^2=0.6$; CI $[0.49,0.62]$; $b_0=0.6$, CI $[0.43,0.70]$).
+This result, combined with the structured borrowing of information among~node~features achieved by the flexible tree, also allows to obtain accurate estimates~of the edge probabilities underlying the $M$ adjacency matrices.
+In particular, the root mean squared~error~between the true \smash{$\theta^{(m)}_{vu}$} and the corresponding posterior expectation obtained via \textsc{phylnet}~under \eqref{eq:lik} (for each $1 \leq u < v \leq V$ and $m=1, \ldots, M$) is $0.11$.
+This improves the error of $0.13$ resulting from separate Bayesian latent space models \citep{hoff2002latent} applied separately to the $M$ adjacency matrices under the default settings in \texttt{latentnet}.
+Such a result demonstrates that structured representations of feature formation mechanisms not only expand inferential capabilities, but also improve recovery of the features themselves, and, consequently, of edge probabilities.